RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Experimental Setup

-\item \textbf{APR} (average pass rate of test cases): The metric \( APR \) measures the \textbf{average percentage of test cases passed} across all repositories and rounds in the benchmark.
-It is calculated as follows:
+\item \textbf{APR} (Average Pass Rate): The metric APR measures the \textbf{average percentage of test cases passed} across all translation tasks.
+It reflects the fine-grained performance at the individual test case level.

-where \( N_{\text{pt}}^{(i,j)} \) represents the number of passed test cases for the \(i\)-th repository in the \(j\)-th round, and \( N_{\text{at}}^{i} \) represents the total number of test cases for the \(i\)-th repository. \(n\) is the total number of experimental rounds, and \(N\) is the total number of repositories in the benchmark. \end{itemize}
+where $T_i$ represents the number of passed test cases for the $i$-th translation task, $N_i$ represents the total number of test cases for the $i$-th translation task, and $R$ is the total number of translation tasks.

+\item \textbf{AMPR} (Average Module Pass Rate): The metric AMPR measures the \textbf{average percentage of test modules passed} across all translation tasks.
+A test module is considered passed if and only if all test cases within that module are passed.

+Let $M_i$ represent the total number of test modules for the $i$-th translation task, and $P_i$ represent the number of modules that pass all their test cases.
+The module pass indicator for the $j$-th module in the $i$-th task is defined as: